Farida Akhtar Babita: Early life

-Babita was born to a family that had its origins in the west-Bangladeshi district of Jessore, Bangladesh.
+Babita, nicknamed Poppy, was born to a family that had its origins in the west-Bangladeshi district of Jessore, Bangladesh.
 Her father Nizamuddin Ataub was a government officer and mother Jahan Ara Begum was a doctor.
 They were in Bagerhat due to their father's job.
-Her nickname is Poppy.
 She has three sisters and three brothers.
 Babita's mother studied in Lady Brabourne College in Calcutta.
 In an interview with the Independent newspaper in 2004, Babita says that it was Afzal Chowdhury who suggested the screen name Babita for her.
-In another interview with the Daily Star in 2005, she mentions that Zahir Raihan originally casts her for the movie Shongshaar.
-A different version of the story is that she adopted the name after appearing in Ehtesham's movie Pitch Dhala Path.
+In another interview with the Daily Star in 2005, she mentioned that Zahir Raihan originally cast her for the film Shongshaar.
+A different version of the story is that she adopted the name after appearing in Ehtesham's film Pitch Dhala Path.

-Babita's brother-in-law Zahir Raihan first cast her for his movie Jaltey Suraj Ka Nichey.
+Babita's brother-in-law Zahir Raihan first cast her for his film Jaltey Suraj Ka Nichey.
 The film was not completed in the end but she found a break-through into the Dhaka film industry.
 Her first released feature was Shesh Porjonto.
 Among the three sisters and three brothers are elder sister Shuchanda who is a film actress, elder brother Shaheedul Islam is an Electrical Engineer, currently living in Australia, another brother Iqbal Islam is a Pilot officer, younger sister Champa is a film actress and younger brother Ferdous Islam is currently living in the United States.

 Education

 Babita studied in her early days at Dawood Public School in Jessore.
-During her studies there, due to her sister's arrival in the movie, she came to Dhaka with her family.
+During her studies there, due to her sister's arrival in the film, she came to Dhaka with her family.
 Later she studied in Gloria School.
-She earned proficiency in English, including some foreign languages.
+She earned proficiency in English, including some foreign languages like Urdu and Hindi.
 She refined herself to the level of an ideal artist.

 Personal life

-Babita's husband died when their son was three years old.
-Her two sisters Shuchanda and Champa are film actresses.
+Babita married Iftekharul Alam, a businessman.
+Together they had a son, Anik.
+Iftekharul died when Anik was three.
+She never remarried after that.
+Babita's sisters Shuchanda and Champa are also film actresses.